asinfotrack/yii2-flagicons/README.md

 # Yii2-flagicons
-Yii2-flagicons is Yii2-wrapper around the flag-icon-css-project.
+Yii2-flagicons is a Yii2-wrapper around the flag-icon-css-project.
 The original extension can be found
 here:

 - [GitHub](https://github.com/lipis/flag-icon-css)